Faculty

 - Fax: 314-362-9878

-Ankita Kapoor, MD, joined the Division of Hospital Medicine as an Assistant Professor of Medicine in October 2022.
+Ankita Kapoor, MD, MBBS, joined the Division of Hospital Medicine as an Assistant Professor of Medicine in October 2022.
 She provides direct care to patients admitted on the Hospitalist Service at BJH as well as BJWCH.
 She serves as the Director of the Advanced Practice Clinician (APC) Workforce Development, in the Division of Hospital Medicine.
 She enjoys teaching residents and medical students along with the PA students.
 She has assisted with curating an APC educational Curriculum and a robust APC evaluation process.
 She is also the Director of the Hospital Medicine Fellowship Program for APCs at BJH.
 Dr. Kapoor serves on several committees within the Division, such as Physician and APC Recruitment, Quality Improvement & Patient Safety as well as Orientation.
 She is also involved in the WashU Gateway Medical Conference Task Force.
 She also aids in interviewing and recruiting medical students for the IM Residency Program.
 Her current areas of interest are general internal medicine, particularly hospital medicine and inpatient services.

 Gizem Kaya, MD